AlanBui1/codequest/_pages/about.md

 <br>
 <img style="float: left; padding-right: 5%" src="https://alanbui1.github.io/codequest/assets/images/jacob.jpg"  width="30%" height="15%" >

-Alan Bui is a Massey student who completed the grades 10-12 computer science courses each with a grade of 100%.
-Additionally, he has made the national honour roll for UWaterloo's Canadian Computing Competition two times.
-He is one of Stanford's Code in Place section leaders, teaching Python to a class with people from all over the globe.
-He has also been teaching at the Vincent Massey Computer Science Club for the last year and has been part of it for the last 3 years.
-His skills range from algorithms, to game development, to web development.
-Having taught multiple computer science classes, Alan enjoys inspiring motivated students and helping them take their first steps into the world of computer science!
+Jacob Gaisinsky is a Massey student and teacher at the Vincent Massey Computer Science Club.
+He is also a mentor at CodeReach, a program that teaches web development to middle school students.
+Programming languages he is proficient in include Python, Java, C++, C#, HTML, CSS, and JavaScript.
+He enjoys creating games with Unity, Pygame, and Java Swing as well as exploring algorithms and data structures for computer science competitions.
+Jacob looks forward to helping students reach into the field of computer science.

 <br>
 <br>